Learning without Forgetting for Vision-Language Models: Abstract

 \section{Abstract}

 Class-Incremental Learning (CIL) or continual learning is a desired capability in the real world, which requires a learning system to adapt to new tasks without forgetting former ones.
 While traditional CIL methods focus on {\em visual} information to grasp core features, recent advances in Vision-Language Models (VLM) have shown promising capabilities in learning generalizable representations with the aid of {\em textual} information.
 However, when continually trained with new classes, VLMs often suffer from catastrophic forgetting of former knowledge.
 Applying VLMs to CIL poses two major challenges: \textbf{1)} how to adapt the model without forgetting; and \textbf{2)} how to make full use of the multi-modal information.
 To this end, we propose PROjectiOn Fusion (\textbf{\textsc{Proof}}) that enables VLMs to learn without forgetting.
 To handle the first challenge, we propose training task-specific projections based on the frozen image/text encoders.
-When facing new tasks, new projections are expanded and former projections are fixed, alleviating the forgetting of old concepts.
+When facing new tasks, new projections are expanded, and former projections are fixed, alleviating the forgetting of old concepts.
 For the second challenge, we propose the fusion module to better utilize the cross-modality information.
-By jointly adjusting visual and textual features, the model can capture semantic information with a stronger representation ability.
-Extensive experiments on nine benchmark datasets validate \mame\ achieves state-of-the-art performance.
+By jointly adjusting visual and textual features, the model can capture better task-specific semantic information that facilitates recognition.
+Extensive experiments on nine benchmark datasets with various continual learning scenarios and various VLMs validate that \name achieves state-of-the-art performance.
+Code is available at \url{https://github.com/zhoudw-zdw/PROOF}.